piotrlaczkowski/GoLangGraph/PRD.md

 - we should be able to handle streaming, async, long running tasks etc

 - we should enrich the current implementation with all the core functionalities of langchain [LangChain](https://github.com/langchain-ai/langchain) so that we can build agents with good abstraction and easy formatting etc... (and so that the code required to create fatafull react agent with memory persistance or a RAG is minimal and very easy with this package)

+TODO:

+Let's implement complete test suite for this package to be sure everything works correctly and add CI/CD for GitHub (tests, documentation, package publishing etc).
+Add option for local end-to-end tests with all the agents using ollama and gemma3:1B model that I can easily run locally using makefile.
+Improve the makefile to manage everything easily.
+Also make sure the cli is working correctly with all the functionality (provided by LangGraph-cli and mode)

+Let's implement nice GitHub pages documentation (we can use mkdocs material for the best UX experiance or maybe a nice GoLang equivalent if exists if not mkdocs material has a very nice GUI).